privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 4. **Citizens deserve to understand the systems that affect them.** Digital identity infrastructure will become a critical part of European civic life.
 Transparency about its security properties is a public interest matter.

 We hope the EU Digital Identity Wallet team views this analysis as constructive input.
-The architectural changes recommended here are well within their capabilities to implement - the cryptographic building blocks already exist in the codebase.
+The architectural changes recommended here are well within their capabilities to implement; the cryptographic building blocks already exist in the codebase.

 ---